tophermcd/US-MX-flows_The-Conversation/README.md

 ## Note from Topher Mcdougal, Professor of Economic Development & Peacebuilding at the University of San Diego:

-This repository of STATA .do files are part of the research I did for The Conversation story PLACEHOLDER, which I wrote with investigative journalist Sean Campbell.
+This repository of STATA .do files are part of the research I did for The Conversation story [Mexican drug cartels use hundreds of thousands of guns bought from licensed US gun shops – fueling violence in Mexico, drugs in the US and migration at the border](https://stories.theconversation.com/guns-mexican-drug-cartels-smuggling-across-border-migration-dea-enforcement), which I wrote with investigative journalist Sean Campbell.

 This repository is intended to help readers with an interest in digging deeper into how I got the numbers we described in this story.